EASY TO PRINT: Educational 4:1 Gear Ratio Example

 thingiverse

-This is a simple, easy to print model of gear ratios.
-There is a stand for the gears, three gears with diameters of 2.5, 5 and 10 centimeters included in the file location.
-Giving gear ratios of 2:2:1 When assembled these objects have a 4:1 gear ratio.
-This meaning that for every time the small 2.5cm gear turns four times, the large 10cm gear turns once.
+This is a straightforward, easy-to-print model of gear ratios.
+Included in the file location are three gears with diameters of 2.5, 5 and 10 centimeters, giving gear ratios of 2:2:1.
+When assembled these objects have a 4:1 gear ratio.
+This means that for every time the small 2.5cm gear turns four times, the large 10cm gear turns once.
 Other properties of gears can be observed using this assembly.
-For example, only the beginning and final gear affect ratio.
-Despite this, intermediate gears (the 5cm gear in this case) can serve some purpose.
-Note how the small and large gear both rotate in the same direction, whilst the middle gear rotates in the opposite direction.
-Other applications of intermediate gears include reducing torque and transnational loads on the beginning and final gears.
-Meshing of gears such as in this model are used to convert speed to the rotational motion known as torque.
-An application in the real world could be in an electronic linear actuator often used on smaller backhoes to move to move the arm.
-If you enjoyed this project of mine stay tuned for a planer example of car transmissions.
-Or also check out my previous gear prints.
-Happy Printing~~ Print Settings Printer: Anet A8 Rafts: Doesn't Matter Supports: No Resolution: 0.2mm Infill: 20%
+For instance, only the initial and final gear affect the ratio.
+Notably, intermediate gears (the 5cm gear in this case) can serve a purpose.
+Observe how both the small and large gears rotate in the same direction, while the middle gear rotates in the opposite direction.
+Other uses of intermediate gears include reducing torque and transnational loads on the initial and final gears.
+Meshing of gears such as in this model is used to convert speed into rotational motion known as torque.
+An application in the real world could be an electronic linear actuator often used on smaller backhoes to move the arm.
+If you enjoyed this project, stay tuned for a planer example of car transmissions.
+Alternatively, check out my previous gear prints.

 Download Model from thingiverse